CN 11-5366/S ISSN 1673-1530

 “风景园林,不只是一本期刊。”

-Enlightenment from Agricultural Production: Historical Mechanisms of Water Features in Lingnan Gardens in the Ming and Qing Dynasties
+Historical Mechanisms of Water Arrangement in Lingnan Gardens in Ming and Qing Dynasties from the Perspective of Agricultural Water Conservancy

 /